nickhalldev/nyc-sinatra-web-091817/README.md

 ### Domain Model

 Our client has decided that the history app we're building them should have a special focus on historical figures.
 For this reason, it is through figure views and controllers that most of the magic of our app will happen.
 Our app will have view pages for all of the landmarks and a user will be able to create a new landmark.
 BUT, when a user creates or edits a figure, they should also be able to select or create a new landmark and/or title to associate to that figure.
 In other words, the form for a new figure and the form to edit a figure should allow the user to select from existing landmarks and title *and* create new landmarks and titles to associate to the figure.
+Our client doesn't really care about titles, on the other hand, and we won't be required to build a titles controller or to have any titles views.
+New titles will only get created in the context of creating or editing a figure.

 ## Instructions